Health & Wellness: “The Mom Activist”

 Christine’s primary charitable interest is dedicated to supporting Girl Scouts of Central Maryland.
 Their Beyond Bars (GSBB) is a program for girls who are struggling to deal with their mothers’ imprisonment.
 It also gives their mothers a chance to have a positive role in their daughters’ lives.
 In 2020 The State Of Black Mothers In America made a donation to this program.
 The donation will support field trips for the Beyond Bars troop through 2022.
 It will also provide one $1,000 college scholarship award to GSBB “graduates” who have been accepted into a college.

 Christine is also an angel investor for Myavana and Cradlewise, two tech companies founded by moms of color.
 Myavana analyzes, researches and recommends personalized hair care solutions.
-Cradlewise is an AI-powered smart crib and bassinet and was named one of TIME’s 2020 Best Inventions.
+Cradlewise is an AI-powered smart crib and bassinet and was named the Editors’ Choice and Best Family Tech at CES 2021 and one of TIME’s Best Inventions in 2020.